The online Comment window has expired

 • 2310468368987081

-Robby Weinberg about 4 years ago
+Robby Weinberg over 4 years ago

 my wife i and i live in one unit of our triplex with our tenants. we've owned this property for 15 years (lived in Oakland for 20 years), stuck it out even when we were underwater $250,000 during the housing bust (i have the appraisal to prove it). our tenants are WAY under market. that good deed was made PERMANENT thanks to measure Y and the subsequent removal of the owner occupied exemption.